LongshengJiang/NGSIM-tools/README.md

 source ~/.bashrc
 ```
 ### Second, install packages of NGSIM-tools
 Install some packages to ubuntu 16.04 in case they are not there already.
+In the terminal, do the following.
 ```bash
 sudo apt-get install libavcodec-ffmpeg56 sudo apt-get install libavformat-ffmpeg56